-- Mobilization and Demobilization Includes transportation of all materials, personnel, and equipment to and from the site. - Work Plans Draft and final WPs will be prepared for this project. - Removal Action An RA will be performed to remove physical and environmental hazards associated with debris and CON/HTRW. - Site Investigation An SI will be performed with environmental samples to be collected from areas of suspect contamination - RA Draft and Final Reporting Documents field activities and results of the RA/SI and presents the information in a detailed report.
+- Mobilization and Demobilization Includes transportation of all materials, personnel, and equipment to and from the site. - Work Plans Draft and final WPs will be prepared for this project. - Removal Action An RA will be performed to abate and remove physical and environmental hazards associated with building debris and CON/HTRW. - Site Investigation An SI will be performed with environmental samples to be collected from areas of contaminated soil and sediment removal and from areas of documented surface water contamination - RA/SI Draft and Final Reporting Documents field activities and results of the RA/SI and presents the information in a detailed report.